TriplyDB/Documentation/docs/triplydb-js/index.md

 ### How to perform a SPARQL query?

-The SPARQL 1.1 Protocol standard specifies a native HTTP API for perfoming SPARQL requests.
+The SPARQL 1.1 Protocol standard specifies a native HTTP API for performing SPARQL requests.
 Such requests can be performed with regular HTTP libraries.
 Here we give an example using such an HTTP
 library: